zetzit/zz/README.md

 atomic mutable int marvin = 0;
 ```

-const is inlined in each module and therefor points to different memory in each module.
+const is inlined in each module and therefore points to different memory in each module.
 static has a global storage location, but is private to the current module.

 in effect, there is no way to have declare a shared global writable variable.